 Depending on the joint, there are specific movements that can be done.
 Take a look at this video below for some simple, yet effective ideas!

-What is possible once arthritis pain is behind you
+What is possible once arthritis pain relief is unlocked

 When I meet with someone who appears hopeless because of arthritis pain, I know there is great opportunity that lies in working with them.
 I want you to know that if you are feeling hopeless, sitting here reading this blog post, you are not alone in this journey anymore.